Where to sell antique maps — and what to expect

 I found a map at an estate sale — how do I know if it's genuinely old?

-Are you interested in maps outside the United States?
+Are you interested in maps from outside the United States?